HPH-Fabrication-Addins/cinx-api-docs/source/includes/_introduction.md

 ## Attributes
 ### CINX Attributes

 Attributes are also used to assist in the exchange of data between systems.
-Similar in concept to an external reference, attributes are intended to provide API users the ability to set and retreive values relevant to another system.
+Similar in concept to an external reference, attributes are intended to provide API users the ability to set and retrieve values relevant to another system.

 In the API, attributes are used on objects that do not have external references.
 An important example is a BOM-ITEM.